a-karma/Bogor_Workshop/DAY_1/Session1.md

 ls stage_1/input
 ls raw_data
 ```
-The first command is just to pupulate the `raw_data` folder with a file (`input_zero.txt`).
+The first command is just to populate the `raw_data` folder with a file (`input_zero.txt`).
 By running the second command you should see that an `input` folder has been created via the `ln` command.
 Now the `stage_1` directory contains all three elements required.
 The output of the third and fourth commands should be just `input_zero.txt`.

 > `Exercise 2`
 >